MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

-# RadeonProRender Backend
+# RPRMakie

-experimental ray tracing using AMDs [RadeonProRender](https://radeon-pro.github.io/RadeonProRenderDocs/en/index.html).
+Experimental ray tracing backend using AMDs [RadeonProRender](https://radeon-pro.github.io/RadeonProRenderDocs/en/index.html).
 While it's created by AMD and tailored to Radeon GPUs, it still works just as well for NVidia and Intel GPUs using OpenCL.
 It also works on the CPU and even has a hybrid modus to use GPUs and CPUs in tandem to render images.